-Systemic changes developed as part of this process should be able to be replicated by community mediation centers as a path for sustainability and growth for the field of community mediation, as well as to inform the development of training, evidence-based strategies, policy and research at the national level.
+Systemic changes developed as part of this process should be able to be replicated by community mediation centers, democracy hubs or bridging hubs as a path for sustainability and growth for the field of community mediation, as well as to inform the development of training, evidence-based strategies, policy, and research at the national level.

 The Mini-Grant Program is designed to encourage creativity and variation based on research.
 Service strategies will be developed through the implementation of the "Listening for Action" Leadership Process and strengthened by at least one policy or procedure change developed and locally implemented over a two-year period.
 Mini-grant recipients will work together throughout the grant period, anchored in the Learning Community.
 The Learning Community is a structured and collaborative peer working group facilitated by NAFCM.
 This structure serves as an incubator for innovation by aiding in the development of "good practices."
-All materials developed through these grants will be shared with community mediation centers and community mediators across the continent.
+All materials developed through these grants will be shared with community mediation centers and community mediators across the continent to strengthen their work in facilitating co-created engagement, justice, and peace.
 By distributing these materials, sharing programmatic resources, providing training, and developing national partnerships, NAFCM supports the replication of these service models and ensures the Program's impact on an international level.